allenhack638/dns-server/README.md

 ## 🤝 Contributing & Issues

 If you encounter any issues, have questions, or would like to suggest new features, please feel free to open an issue or start a discussion in this repository.
 Contributions and feedback are always welcome!

+## 📖 Advanced Configuration

+If you need more granular control over your DNS server (custom ACLs, advanced dnsdist load-balancing strategies, conditional forwarding rules, integration with upstream resolvers, or enterprise-grade security hardening), feel free to [contact me](mailto:allenbenny038@gmail.com).

+I can help with advanced setups, scaling, and adding **granular features** beyond what’s covered in the base configuration.